 Peabody Opera Theatre is the banner under which we present our largest productions, with full orchestra, scenery, costumes, and lighting.
 Peabody Opera Theatre productions are presented in a variety of musical and dramatic styles, both on campus and in venues around Baltimore.
 Students involved in these operas typically collaborate with a mix of staff and guest directors, conductors, choreographers, and designers.
 Roles are open by audition, and students must be in good academic standing and have their primary voice teacher’s approval to audition for the opera.

-Brass ensemble will study and perform a wide variety of repertoire from 1600-present that will include a diverse group of composers and arrangers.
+Brass ensemble will study and perform a wide variety of repertoire from 1600 to the present that will include a diverse group of composers and arrangers.
 The students will gain knowledge of diverse brass repertoire which will also include underrepresented composers/arrangers and enhance individual performance skills on your instrument.

 The Peabody Percussion Group is a flexible size ensemble performing percussion chamber music of the 20th and 21st centuries.
 The group’s repertoire includes European masterpieces, forward leaning American works and multi-media and multi-disciplinary collaborations.

-West African Drum with Jabari Exum will be a world tour of music thru Djembe.
-It will cover Djembe technique, history, composition, musician’s health, how to approach music from all around the world thru the Djembe, and more.
+West African Drumming with Jabari Exum will be a world tour of music through Djembe.
+It will cover Djembe technique, history, composition, musician’s health, how to approach music from all around the world through the Djembe, and more.

 This ensemble serves as a meeting point between acoustic and electronic instruments and various technological devices such as laptops, phones, and Arduinos; musicians from various backgrounds will have the opportunity to participate and collaborate together in music making that is unique to the 21st century.